OfficialKrisHass/Copper-Engine/Documentation/Guide/03 - Variables.md

 # Variables
 In the last guide, we have made our first component using the Copper-Engine C# scripting engine.
 We have explored topics such as deltaTime, and explained the two update functions.

 However we left off with our cube moving correctly, but incredibly slowly.
-This was due to us adding a small number multiplied by an even smaller number (at 60FPS deltaTime is equal to around 0.016) to the Y coordinate of our cube.
+This was due to us adding a small number multiplied by an even smaller number (`Game.deltaTime`, which at 60FPS is equal to around `0.016f`) to the Y coordinate of our cube.

 ```cs
 transform.position += new Vector3(0.0f, 0.1f * Game.deltaTime, 0.0f);